 DIRECTORS & KEY MANAGERIAL PERSONNEL

-There are no inter-se relationship between the Board Members.
+There is no inter-se relationship between the Board Members.

 2. Details of establishment of Vigil Mechanism;

-4. Commission received by Managing Director and/or Whole Time Directorif any.
+4. Commission received by Whole Time Director if any.

 |Name of the Director* ||Remuneration of Director ||Median Remuneration of employees ||Ratio |